valerio-oliveira/dataops-trail/README.md

 ### Region 1 contains:

-- A service host with HAProxy load balancer
+- A service host with HAProxy load balancer and
 - An application host running 3 instances of the Web application (Django/Python v.
 3.2.5)
 - The database host running the Main PostgreSQL v.
 13.5 database